-I'm a PhD student in linguistics at the University of British Columbia with Dr. Molly Babel.
-I completed my BA in linguistics at the University of Washington in 2013.
-My research focuses on phonetic variation in bilingual speech production and comprehension, and what this tells us about how language is processed and represented in the minds of bilinguals.
-I'm also interested in socially conditioned variation, especially as it relates to non-native accents.
+I'm a PhD candidate in linguistics at the University of British Columbia with Dr. Molly Babel.
+I study phonetic variation in bilingual speech production and comprehension, with an eye towards big picture questions about processing and representation.
+My dissertation research focuses on how similar segments are represented in Cantonese-English bilingual speech.
+I'm also interested in socially conditioned variation, especially as it relates to non-native accents and multilingual identities.
 I think it's important to connect research outcomes to practical applications in areas like technology and education.
 I am part of the UBC Public Scholars Network.

 cantonese-english bilingual speech corpus

 I'm developing a conversational corpus of Cantonese-English bilingual speech with sufficient audio quality for phonetics research, as part of my dissertation research.
 It be made publicly available in the future.
-I recently gave a talk on April 26th as part of the PhDs Go Public series at the Vancouver Public Library.
+I talked about the project on April 26, 2019 as part of the PhDs Go Public series at the Vancouver Public Library.

 probabilistic reduction in spanish-english bilingual speech